jeremymv2/k8s_manifests/kubevirt/README.md

 ## Render the templates

-After updating the `Makefile` or the `admin.rc` file, you can render the templates via:
+After updating the `Makefile` or the `admin.rc` file, you can render the templates at any time via:

 ```shell
 make render